Valiant-Bedrock/libscoreboard/README.md

 # libscoreboard
 A small scoreboard library built for Minecraft: Bedrock Edition

+## Installation
+### Virion
+The virion for this project is located & can be installed from [here](https://poggit.pmmp.io/ci/Valiant-Bedrock/libscoreboard/libscoreboard)

 ## Enums
 This library provides two types of enums used when sending the scoreboard:
 - `DisplaySlot` - Used to specify where the scoreboard should be displayed